Michdo93/robotcar_plotter/README.md

-# robotcar_subscriber
+# robotcar_plotter

 Gives an example how you can use Subscribers for plotting sensor informations from the [RobotCar](https://github.com/Michdo93/robotcar) using matplotlib.
 At first you have to make sure that the roscore is running and the [robotcar-pkg](https://github.com/Michdo93/robotcar-pkg) is publishing the sensor informations.

 The String variable `robot_host` uses the hostname of one RobotCar.
 As example it could be `robotcar`.

-A robotcar_subscriber could be used as blue print for subscribing informations for a ADAS.
+A [robotcar_subscriber](https://github.com/Michdo93/robotcar_subscriber) could be used as blue print for subscribing informations for an ADAS.
+The robotcar_plotter could be used as example for visualize this informations.

 ## FrontIRPlotter Node